expo/create-react-native-app/README.md

 #### `npm run ios`

-Like `npm start`, but also attempts to open the iOS Simulator if you're on a Mac and have it installed.
+Like `npm start`, but also attempts to open your app in the iOS Simulator if you're on a Mac and have it installed.

+#### `npm run android`

+Like `npm start`, but also attempts to open your app on a connected Android device or emulator.
+Requires an installation of Android build tools (see [React Native docs](https://facebook.github.io/react-native/docs/getting-started.html) for detailed setup).

 #### `npm run eject`